songah119/Confine_Plus/README.md

-# Syscap
+# Confine
-For runing Syscap, you should copy all needed libraries and binaries into `binaries` folder.
+For runing Confine, you should copy all needed libraries and binaries into `binaries` folder.
 Right now, there are Nginx container's binaries and libraries in this directory.
 Also, you should install Angr.